This site is focused on:-

 Iillustrations at the top are:

-(Left) A guinea pig inner ear in which the perilymphatic spaces were filled with orange latex and the endolymph with dark blue latex, then dissected open.
-Back in the 1980's, this was our first 3D view of the inner ear fluid spaces.
+(Left) A guinea pig inner ear in which the perilymphatic spaces were filled with orange latex and the endolymph space with dark blue latex.
+The ear was then dissected open.
+When this was performed back in the 1980's, this was our first ever 3D view of the inner ear fluid spaces.

-(Middle) Digital 3D reconstruction of the fluid spaces of the guinea pig ear.
+(Middle) Digital 3D reconstruction of the fluid spaces of the guinea pig ear generated from virtual slices obtained with an optical sectioning technique.
 Yellow:scala tympani; Green: scala vestibuli; Blue:endolymph; Cyan: round window; Brown: stapes.
+This allows us to accurately quantify the dimensions of each of the fluid and tissue spaces of the ear for use in computer models.

-(Right) A mid-modiolar histologic section through the guinea pig ear showing the membranous and cellular structures inside.
+(Right) A mid-modiolar histologic section through the guinea pig ear, detailing the membranous and cellular structures inside.